kingluddite/web-dev-notes/frontend/js/es6/wesbos/redux/07-redux-actions.md

 When any of the above happens in our app it dispatches an `action`

-That dispatched action has 2 things inside it
+That dispatched action has two things inside it:

 1. The type of action that happened
 2. A payload of information that is needed
-    * which comment was deleted? which photo should be added, what was the comment someone added, who was the author (any information about what specifically happened)
+    * Which comment was deleted?
+    * Which photo should be added?
+    * What was the comment someone added?
+    * Who was the author?

+**note** Any information about what specifically happened

 ## Redux tab
-Any time an action is fired this tab will show all information about that action
+Any time an action is fired the **Redux** tab in the Chrome dev tools will show all information about that action

-**time traveling** - You can comment on and off to see what was the state before and after the action
+**time traveling** - You can comment on and off to see what was the `state` before and after the `action`

 ## Reducers will do the opposite
-How do I handle the changes once they happen
+How do I handle the changes once they happen?

-## Let's learn about `action creators`
+## Let's learn about `actionCreators`
 Create a new folder called `actions`

 ### `actionCreators.js`
 Create `client/actions/actionCreators.js`

-**note** Sometimes developers create 1 actionCreator per file, but ours will be small and we'll just put them all in one file
+**note** Sometimes developers create one `actionCreator` per file, but ours will be small and _we'll just put them all in one file_

 `actionCreators.js`